 I first heard the term as a writer, and when I brought it up to my therapist, who is also a writer, she said, “imposter syndrome is just low-self esteem.”

 I said I do not have a self-esteem problem, and she looked at me like I had lost my mind.

 A little more introspection led to the discovery that I need perfection in my achievements because I think that will make people love me.

 Looking for shortcuts and avoiding the tough stuff

-Perhaps you have a genuine affinity for a specific skill, and you don’t feel like you paid your dues.
+Perhaps you have a genuine affinity for a specific skill and don’t feel you paid your dues.

-Even though you are good at something, keep improving because there is always something more to learn.
+Even though you are good at something, keep improving because there is always more to learn.

 Don’t be afraid to put in the work, even if you can achieve the bare minimum without doing it.

-According to Paula Lawes, taking shortcuts also leads to leaving things to chance.
-She says, “When you get up every morning, what do you dedicate your life to that makes a difference to the world?
-If you’ve no idea what that is, then you need to work out what it is you want.
-Once you work out your true feelings and desires and take action in line with that, you’ll end up getting more from life than you ever expected.”
+According to Paula Lawes, taking shortcuts leads to leaving things to chance.

+“When you get up every morning, what do you dedicate your life to that makes a difference to the world?
+If you’ve no idea what that is, you need to work out what it is you want.
+Once you work out your true feelings and desires and act in line with that, you’ll get more from life than you ever expected.”

 We fear being who we are